zinzloun/THM_WriteUP/README.md

     eth0: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 9001
         inet 10.200.95.33  netmask 255.255.255.0  broadcast 10.200.95.255

-We can notice that using SSH, through docker interface, we were able to login on the host machine.
+This configuration permtis us to access the server directly from the attacker machine, through the VPN, without the need of use ligolo tunnell:

+    ssh zeus@10.200.95.33

 From this host we can perform a further host discovery on the 10.200.95.0/24 subnet.
 Luckily nmap is already installed on the server:

     root@ip-10-200-95-33:~# whereis nmap
     nmap: /usr/bin/nmap /usr/share/nmap /usr/share/man/man1/nmap.1.gz

-We can proceed to perform an hosts discovery from the server (please note that we have already performed this scan through the VPN in the initial phase
+We can proceed to perform an hosts discovery from the server. <b>Note that we have already performed this scan through the VPN in the initial phase, but we were not able to reach all the available hosts</b>

     nmap -sn  10.200.95.0/24
     Starting Nmap 7.80 ( https://nmap.org ) at 2024-06-11 07:35 UTC